jina-ai/finetuner/docs/notebooks/text_to_image.md

 )
 ```

-The value you set to `alpha` should be greater or equal to 0 and less equal to 1:
+The value you set to `alpha` should be greater or equal to 0 and less or equal to 1:

 + if `alpha` is a float between 0 and 1, we merge the weights between the pre-trained model and the fine-tuned model.
 + if `alpha` is 0, the fine-tuned model is identical to the pre-trained model.